altdesktop/playerctl/README.md

 # Get the status of the first player that is not Gwenview.
 playerctl --ignore-player=Gwenview status

+# Command any player to play, but select Chromium last
+playerctl --player=%any,chromium play

+# Command any player to play, but select VLC first
+playerctl --player=vlc,%any play
 ```

 ### Printing Properties and Metadata